Each year Cementir identify sustainability topics that are relevant to the Group and its stakeholders.

 Innovation

-Other air emissions (non GHG emissions)
+Other air emissions (different from GHG emissions)

 Waste and Hazardous Materials Management